egre55/egre55.github.io/_posts/2019-01-24-system-properties-uac-bypass.md

 ![filter]({{ site.url }}/images/filter.png){: .center-image }

-This results in a fair amount of output, and so additional Procmon filters to exclude paths starting with "C:\Windows" and "C:\Program Files" can be applied.
+This results in a fair amount of output, and so additional Procmon filters to exclude DLL paths starting with "C:\Windows" and "C:\Program Files" can be applied.
 Of note, the binary "C:\Windows\SysWOW64\SystemPropertiesAdvanced.exe" attempts to load the DLL "srrstr.dll" from the WindowsApps folder.
 As this folder is included in the PATH variable, Windows will search this location for the required DLL.

 ![dll]({{ site.url }}/images/dll.png){: .center-image }